Black History and African American Heritage in Stafford

 In 1849, the Crafts, a husband and wife, were slaves in Georgia.
 Because she was light of skin, she disguised herself as an old, sick gentleman and her husband portrayed her “man servant” who cared for “him” on “his” travels.
 They passed through Aquia Landing on their way north.
 In 1849 Henry “Box” Brown mailed himself to freedom in a wooden box.
 He endured wagon, railroad, steamboat, and ferry rides, almost expiring when his box turned upside down while sitting on the dock at Aquia Landing.

 Although no major battles took place in Stafford, both Confederate and Union troops occupied the county in intervals from 1861 to 1865.
 When Union forces appeared in Stafford County in the spring of 1862, their presence enabled more than 10,000 self-emancipating freedom seekers to bravely cross the Rappahannock River, travel through Stafford to Aquia Landing, and then on to contraband camps in Washington, D.C.
 The story of these thousands is personified through the memoirs of John Washington.
 One of the few people in bondage who could read or write, he scribed a very moving account of his flight to freedom in “A Slave No More.”
-The Aquia Landing was also a stop for kidnapped free Blacks like Solomon Northrup.
-Northrup’s life is LINES MISSING “12 Years a Slave.”
-He traveled to bondage in 1841 and back to freedom., in 1853. both times to passing through Aquia Landing.
+The Aquia Landing was also a stop for kidnapped free Blacks like Solomon Northup.
+Northup’s life is documented is his book, “12 Years a Slave.”
+He traveled to bondage in 1841 and back to freedom in 1853, both times to passing through Aquia Landing.

 Reconstruction, Education, and Civil Rights